Culinary Skills City and Guilds Level 2 Diploma & Food and Beverage Service Certificate

 Course enquiry form

 This is an industry qualification that is recognised worldwide.
-This course will build on your existing skills and experience and is aimed at applicants who have either completed a Level 1 course (or equivalent) or who have experience of working in a professional kitchen.
+This course will build on your existing skills and experience and is aimed at applicants who have either completed the City and Guilds Level 1 course (or equivalent) or who have experience working in a professional kitchen.

 What you will learn